A Registered Nurse to Bachelor of Science in Nursing can fit your lifestyle.

-*Program consists of 31 hours of nursing credits. $8,928 tuition and 12 month timeline refers to upper-division nursing courses only.
-Students must complete general education requirements, along with the nursing courses, for a total of 120 hours, to graduate.
-General education courses will be determined based on course transfers and individual advising.
+**Program consists of 31 hours of nursing credits. $9,415.01 tuition and 8 month timeline refers to upper-division nursing courses only.

 Seminar Course.
 Introduces nursing program's conceptual framework and provides transition for the Registered Nurse into the baccalaureate nursing program.
 Strategies that facilitate professional growth, applications of principles and values of reflective practice and the exploration of personal and professional goals to help students create a foundation for holistic and culturally congruent nursing practice are presented.
 Corequisite: NURS 4351